F4

 How to Fix / Troubleshooting

-Safety first: Turn off the hob and isolate from mains.
-Allow the glass to cool completely before any work.
+Safety first: Disconnect from mains.
+Allow the glass to cool completely before performing any work.

 User checks:

-• Wipe the glass surface dry; remove any liquid spills that may have seeped near the sensor area.
+• Wipe the glass surface dry and remove any liquid spills that may have seeped near the sensor area.

 • After cooling, restore power and test again.
 If F4 reappears immediately, a component fault is likely.